- Utilize strategies for making revisions to the rhetorical context of a writing

 When analyzing your audience, consider these points.
 Doing this should make it easier to create a profile of your audience, which can help guide your writing choices.

-In general, you don’t want to merely repeat what your audience already knows about the topic you’re writing on; you want to build on it.
-On the other hand, you don’t want to talk over their heads.
+In general, you do not want to merely repeat what your audience already knows about the topic; you want to build on their already knowledge.
+On the other hand, you also do not want to talk over their heads.
 Anticipate their amount of previous knowledge or experience based on elements like their age, profession, or level of education.

 Expectations and Interests